oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 2. Vers-like Specifier (vls)

     This option uses only the `<version-constraint>` part from the vers specification.
-It MUST not have an URI nor the `<versioning-scheme>` part.
+It MUST NOT have an URI nor the `<versioning-scheme>` part.
 It is a fallback option and SHOULD NOT be used unless really necessary.
     > The reason for that is, that it is nearly impossible for tools to reliable determine whether a given version is in the range or not.

     Tools MAY support this on best effort basis.